 But, aside from setting up the wormhole in the first place, problems remain.
 The new work has identified that “a wormhole has to be very clean before it can be traversed”, stresses Milekhin.
 “In our universe, remnants of The Big Bang, the cosmic microwave background radiation, fill the space around us.
 But when they go inside the wormhole, they acquire a very high energy so, if they collide with your spaceship, it will be a problem.
 Inside a wormhole, even this tiny radiation gets so boosted it can burn your spaceship.”

 “The issue of wormhole cleanliness is not just about the cosmic microwave background,” he adds.
 “Any kind of dust or debris will lead to disastrous consequences.”

 Milekhin is now working on how to form a wormhole and is also searching for evidence of naturally-occurring wormholes: “If I had to bet on it, I would say they exist.”

 However, if we did find a natural wormhole in our cosmic backyard, he adds: ‘We will have to clean it first, which might take a very long time.”

 “If we were still filming Stargate, it would be super fun to be able to take the constantly evolving science and ask if we could we get contamination protection in the wormhole,” adds McKinnon.
 “I don’t see any reason why we can’t just keep chipping away at problems like this and I would like to think we will see wormholes – on a microscopic scale for a fraction of a second – in my lifetime.”

-Science Fiction: Voyage to the Edge of Imagination opens at the Science Museum on 6 October 2022.
+Science Fiction: Voyage to the Edge of Imagination is open at the Science Museum until 20 August 2023.
 Book your tickets now